-Experts said ADIA’s investment was another indication of large funds looking to invest in India’s vibrant distressed debt market.
+Experts said ADIA’s investment was another indication of significant funds looking to invest in India’s vibrant distressed debt market.

 The sovereign wealth fund has also invested $500 million in two other real estate funds managed by KIA.

-“Institutional investors can play an important role in building a successful secondary market for nonperforming loans (NPLs) in India.
+“Institutional investors can play an essential role in building a robust secondary market for nonperforming loans (NPLs) in India.

 With a broad mandate to invest across asset types and sectors, our new partnership with Kotak will contribute to this process and help to ease the burden of NPLs on the Indian financial system,” said Hamad Shahwan Al Dhaheri, executive director of the private equities department at the ADIA.